Lower your DSO and improve your cash flow

 • DSO calculation

-Let’s start with a DSO definition: DSO indicates the average amount of time it takes for your company to collect money after invoicing.
+DSO definition: DSO indicates the average amount of time it takes for your company to collect money after invoicing.
 That means it’s the average amount of time to change accounts receivable into cash in your treasury.
 Basically, DSO shows the average time your business partners wait before paying you.

-DSO is used to measure the average number of days against a period of time, e.g. a month, a quarter, or a year.
+DSO measures the average number of days against a period of time, e.g. a month, a quarter, or a year.
 42 days in quarter 2 means it took an average of 42 days for customers to pay invoices in Q2.
-We will examine how to calculate DSO a bit later in this article.
-One thing to bear in mind, DSO is an average so it’s not a perfect KPI and your overall result doesn’t tell you about one particular trading partner.

 However, Days Sales Outstanding is a great health check.
-It gives you an indication of how payments are trending over time and helps you forecast in the medium term.
-And, with some creativity you can use it to better manage cash flow and even examine regular trading partners.
+You get an indication of how payments are trending and helps you forecast in the medium term.
+Smaller average DSO indicates that a company is collecting payments quickly, improving cash flow, and has overall financial health.

 Tracking Days Sales Outstanding provides advantages